COVESA/vss2graphql_schema/README.md

 ### **Enumerations**

-VSS Enumerations are converted to GraphQL Enums the following way:
+VSS `allowed` are converted to GraphQL Enums the following way:

 ```yaml
 # VSS file